 Back to Index

-Explore how to consolidate online safety messages through the computing curriculum, including signposting of useful resources.
+Explore how to consolidate online safety messages through the computing curriculum, including signposting of useful resources, and key messages around the use of AI.

 Trainer Information: Catherine Elliott